TarunGoly99/SQL-/README.md

 # Restaurant SQL Database
-## Biryani POT Schema
+## Restaurant Schema

 ### Overview

-The `BiryaniPot` database is designed to manage the operations of a restaurant, including employee management, menu categorization, order handling, and kitchen operations.
+The `Restaurant` database is designed to manage the operations of a restaurant, including employee management, menu categorization, order handling, and kitchen operations.
 The database schema includes the following tables:
 - `Employees`
 - `Kitchen`
 - `Menu`